 - the number of objects contained in the image;

 - the labels of the objects contained in the image; in particular, the label J identifies the object that occupies the region with value J in the labelled map.

 Therefore, the GroundTruth-for-PonceDB archive comprises five parts: reduced images and respective labelled maps, both for database and test images, and an annotation file for the test image archive.

-To download the images of the Ponce's DB object database (objects and tests) use the following link: Object/Test images archive (.tgz format - 108 MB) - No more active!
+To download the images of the Ponce's DB object database (objects and tests) use the following link: Object/Test images archive (.tgz format - 108 MB) - which seems to be no more active...

 Remark: this data can only be used for research or academic purposes.
 For a complete test on recognition and pose estimation of objects in images you need a rescaled version (factor 0.5) of the Ponce's images.

 Michela Lecca ( )